Stella Goldschlag: Early life

-Goldschlag was born to Gerhard Goldschlag and his wife Antonie Goldschlag (called Toni/Tony; née Lermer) and raised in Wilmersdorf, Berlin, as the only child in a middle-class, assimilated Jewish family.
-Her father worked as a conductor, composer and journalist, while her mother, before her marriage, had pursued a career as a singer.
-Goldschlag grew up doted on by her parents, but the family often had economic troubles and sometimes had to rely on welfare as Goldschlag's father struggled to find stable work.
+Goldschlag was born on 10 July 1922 in Berlin to a middle-class assimilated German Jewish family.
+Her father, Gerhard Goldschlag (1889–1944), was a conductor, composer and journalist, and her mother, Antonie "Tony" Goldschlag (née Lermer; 1890–1944), was a singer.
+She was raised in Wilmersdorf, Berlin, and was an only child.
+The Goldschlag family often had economic troubles and sometimes had to rely on welfare as Goldschlag's father struggled to find stable work.

 Goldschlag went to elementary school and then attended the Hohenzollern lyceum.
 After the 1933 seizure of power by the Nazis, she, like other Jewish children, was forbidden to attend a state school by Nazi racial policies, so starting in 1935, she attended the Goldschmidt School in Dahlem, set up by the local Jewish community.
 At the school, she was known for her beauty and vivacity, but she also stood out because she studied on a scholarship and was not from an affluent family.
 Goldschlag resented being seen as poor and at times she would even reject her Jewish ancestry by claiming that her mother was a Christian.

 The family fell on hard times when the 1933 Law for the Restoration of the Professional Civil Service was used to purge Jews from positions of influence and her father Gerhard lost his job with the newsreel company Gaumont.
 Her parents attempted to leave Germany after Kristallnacht in 1938 to escape the Nazi regime, but were unable to gain visas for other countries.
 Goldschlag completed her education in 1938, training as a fashion illustrator at the School of Applied Art in Nürnbergerstraße.